 Figure 5.12 compares safe-distance distributions for two different times of year.
-It shows results for a volatile liquid, fuming nitric acid.
-Higher temperatures characteristic of summer increase the pool evaporation rate and therefore increase safe distances.
-Again, we see differences of about a factor of 2 between percentiles for summer and winter cases.
-These distributions could be refined much further if the ERG analysis considered a particular location rather than the full range of locations and, of course, a further break down further according to wind direction.
+It shows results for fuming nitric acid, a volatile liquid.
+The higher temperatures characteristic of summer increase the pool evaporation rate and therefore increase safe distances.
+Again, we see differences-about factor of 2-between percentiles for summer and winter cases.
+These distributions could be refined much further if the ERG analysis considered a particular location rather than the full range of locations.

 The last example is Figure 5.13, which shows the effect of increased information on safedistance estimates for a rail chlorine spill involving more than 1,000 gal.
 Each factor listed in the figure could be easily determined by personnel arriving at the accident scene.
-The first curve shown is the large spill daytime distribution illustrated in Figure 5.3.
+The first curve shown is the large spill daytime distribution shown in Figure 5.3.
 This distribution encompasses more than 422,451 safe-distance estimates from our statistical analysis.
 Next, the estimate is narrowed down to tank car spills involving more than 1,000 gal.
 These incidents constitute 4.45% of the original distribution.